liquity/dev/packages/contracts/README.md

 ## Public User-Facing Functions

 ### Borrower CDP Operations - _CDPManager.sol_

+`openLoan(uint _CLVAmount)`: payable function that creates a CDP for the caller with the requested debt, and the ether received as collateral.
+Successful execution is conditional - the collateral must exceed $20 in value, and the resulting collateral ratio must exceed the minimum (110% in normal circumstances).

 `userCreateCDP()`: creates a CDP for the caller, with zero collateral and debt.